cbuchner1/ccminer/README.txt

                           heavy       use to mine Heavycoin
                           jackpot     use to mine Jackpotcoin
                           keccak      use to mine Maxcoin
-                          luffa       use to mine Doomcoin
+                          luffa       use to mine Joincoin
                           lyra2       use to mine Vertcoin
                           mjollnir    use to mine Mjollnircoin
                           myr-gr      use to mine Myriad-Groest